jmcerrejon/frodown/README.md

 This is a simple markdown editor with frontmatter support.
 It's built with _Python_ + a great _TUI (Terminal User Interface)_ called _Textual_ (+ info at [textualize.io](https://textualize.io)).

 It's a simple tool that I use to write my blog posts and other markdown files.
 My blog is built using [VuePress 2](https://v2.vuepress.vuejs.org) + [Hope](https://theme-hope.vuejs.press) theme.
+Visit me at https://misapuntesde.com

 ## Features

 - [x] Frontmatter support.
 - [x] Markdown editor.
 - [x] Save to file.
-- [ ] Add a footer.
+- [x] Add a footer.
-- [ ] Shortcut keys support.
+- [x] Light theme (because I think some people like brightness).
 - [ ] Markdown cheat sheet on sidebar.
+- [ ] Markdown preview.
 - [ ] Open with latest values If you quit and don't save the info.
-- [ ] Markdown preview.
 - [ ] Move categories and other constants to an env file.
 - [ ] If you have Multi-language support on your site, make multiple markdown files.
 - [ ] Use AI to suggest tags and categories, or translate the article.
+- [ ] Package it as a standalone app.

 ## How to use